Welcome to the I-395/Route 9 Hard Look website!!!

-This website was created in September of 2014 by citizens with a vested interest in the MaineDOT’s efforts to connect I-395 in Brewer with Route 9 in Clifton.
-We are deeply concerned with the MaineDOT’s current preferred route choice of “2B-2” as it does not meet the Study Purpose and Needs, is a short-term band-aid fix, would be a waste of taxpayer dollars, and would unnecessarily displace residents and negatively affect the communities in the area – all at a time when we as a state cannot afford to maintain the roads and bridges we currently own.
-Community leaders of Brewer and Eddington have spoken out against the “2B-2” connector option.
+This website was created in February 2014 by private citizens with a vested interest in MaineDOT’s efforts to connect I-395 in Brewer with Route 9 in Clifton.
+Since we first discovered, in December of 2011, that alternative 2B-2 was covertly chosen as the preferred alternative, we have been deeply concerned for the following reasons: 1.)
+2B-2 does not meet the Study’s original Purpose and Needs, 2.)
+2B-2 is nothing more than a short-term band-aid fix, 3.)
+2B-2 will be a waste of taxpayer dollars, and 4.)
+2B-2 will displace residents unnecessarily and will negatively affect communities in the area, at a time when the DOT cannot afford to maintain the roads and bridges we drive on everyday.
+Community leaders from Brewer and Eddington have spoken out against the 2B-2 connector option.

 Here’s the story…